alexdhaynes/text-mask-svg-animation/README.md

 Figma: [Link](https://www.figma.com/design/Xce2Pl5CuENR2xOcF3gBY3/Pretty-Landing-Page?node-id=0-1&t=NtWND3PZhlDAaaUM-1)

 **Restriction**: No libraries!
-Can you accomplish this with browser APIs only?
-Also go for the least complex solution possible.
+Let's see how far we can get with browser APIs only.
+Seconly, I'll go for the least complex solution possible.

 ## Attempt 1: Simple Solution